Skip to main content

 API Documentation

-Wrify has a simple REST API.
+wr.fi has a simple REST API.
 Push AI creations with a single POST request — no SDK needed.
+Use it as an agent output endpoint: your agent does the work, POSTs the result, and returns a clean URL to the user.
 All endpoints accept and return JSON.

 Quick Start

-Paste this into any AI chat: “Read wr.fi/u and push the code we just wrote.”
-The /u page contains machine-readable instructions (HTML comment + JSON-LD) that any AI model can parse and act on.
+Paste this into any AI chat: “Read wr.fi and push the code we just wrote.”
+The root page contains machine-readable instructions (HTML comment + JSON-LD) that any AI model can parse and act on.
+Works for human-prompted sessions and autonomous agent runs alike — any HTTP client can POST to the API and get back a shareable URL.

 Option 2: CLI